grantmcdermott/duckreg/README.md

 #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

+Behind the scenes, **duckreg** has compressed the original dataset down from
+nearly 40,000 observations to only 210, before running the final (weighted)
+regression on this much smaller data object.
+We can can confirm that this
-Confirm that this gives us the same result as the `fixest::feols`:
+compression approach still gives us the same result as running `fixest::feols`
+on the full dataset:

 ```r
 feols(Euros ~ dist_km | Destination + Origin, data = trade, vcov = 'hc1')